 Final ruling: On November 8, 2019, the parties announced a tentative settlement that would ask the court to forbid Westlands from initiating an EIR, signing a cost-sharing agreement with Reclamation, or acquiring any real property to facilitate the reservoir expansion - to the extent that this would violate the California Wild & Scenic Rivers Act.
-95 On November 20, 2019, the court accepted the settlement.96 It should be noted that in the Politico article above and a subsequent press account that Westlands has indicated its belief that none of these activities are inconsistent with this statute once they make a determination that the reservoir expansion "would" not have an adverse effect on the free-flowing status of the McCloud River or its wild trout fishery.97
+96 On November 20, 2019, the court accepted the settlement.
+97 It should be noted that in the Politico article above and a subsequent press account that Westlands has indicated its belief that none of these activities are inconsistent with this statute once they make a determination that the reservoir expansion "would" not have an adverse effect on the free-flowing status of the McCloud River or its wild trout fishery.
+98

-FOIA lawsuit against Reclamation: On December 20, 2019, the Golden State Salmon Association et al. (GGSA, PCFFA, IFR, Friends of the River, & the Sierra Club), represented by Earthjustice, filed a complaint in the Northern District of California against Reclamation for failure to comply with the Freedom of Information Act (FOIA) regarding information requests associated with their proposed project.
-On March 23, 2020, a second lawsuit was filed to produce additional documents, and a motion made to consolidate the FOIA cases.98 Document production began by agreement of the parties under the supervision of the court.
-The case is now in the determination-of-plaintiff's-attorney's-fees phase.
+FOIA lawsuit against Reclamation: On December 20, 2019, the Golden State Salmon Association et al. (GSSA, PCFFA, IFR, Friends of the River, & the Sierra Club), represented by Earthjustice, filed a complaint in the Northern District of California against Reclamation for failure to comply with the Freedom of Information Act (FOIA) regarding information requests associated with their proposed project.
+On March 23, 2020, a second lawsuit was filed to produce additional documents, and a motion made to consolidate the FOIA cases.
+99 Document production began by agreement of the parties under the supervision of the court.

-Trump Administration-Era Activities
+Trump (45) Administration- and 117 & 118th Congressional-Era Activities

-Reclamation proceeds: Since at least the time of the "Secretarial Determination for Commencement of Construction," Reclamation has called the project the Shasta Dam & Reservoir Expansion Project (SDREP).99 Their announced activities have been the following: engineering design for an 18.5 feet dam raise; coordination with various federal, state, railroad and local agencies; consultations with tribal interests, land-owners, government and non-government agencies, preparing various required documents; identifying non-federal cost-share partner(s); public involvement and stakeholder outreach; land resource management work such as, interagency agreements and land acquisition planning; and design activities for facilities to be relocated, including: roads, railroad, bridges and marinas.100
+Reclamation proceeds: Since at least the time of the "Secretarial Determination for Commencement of Construction," Reclamation has called the project the Shasta Dam & Reservoir Expansion Project (SDREP).
+100 Their announced activities have been the following: engineering design for an 18.5 feet dam raise; coordination with various federal, state, railroad and local agencies; consultations with tribal interests, land-owners, government and non-government agencies, preparing various required documents; identifying non-federal cost-share partner(s); public involvement and stakeholder outreach; land resource management work such as, interagency agreements and land acquisition planning; and design activities for facilities to be relocated, including: roads, railroad, bridges and marinas.
+101

-Shasta salamander ESA complaint: On November 29, 2018, the Center for Biological Diversity filed a complaint for injunctive and declaratory relief against the Department of the Interior and the U.S. Fish & Wildlife Service for failure to make a mandatory finding on whether three range-restricted Shasta salamander species (Hydromantes sp.) should be listed as threatened or endangered under the Endangered Species Act.
-The complaint says that the salamanders are present on the lands that would be inundated by the expanded Shasta Reservoir.101 The SLWRI FEIS called the impacts to the salamander(s) significant and unavoidable even with mitigation.102 On May 4-5, 2021, the U.S. Fish & Wildlife Service denied the request.103
+Shasta salamander ESA complaint: On November 29, 2018, the Center for Biological Diversity filed a complaint for injunctive and declaratory relief against the Department of the Interior and the U.S. Fish &

+Wildlife Service for failure to make a mandatory finding on whether three range-restricted Shasta salamander species (Hydromantes sp.) should be listed as threatened or endangered under the Endangered Species Act.
+The complaint says that the salamanders are present on the lands that would be inundated by the expanded Shasta Reservoir.
+102 The SLWRI FEIS called the impacts to the salamander(s) significant and unavoidable even with mitigation.
+103 On May 4-5, 2021, the U.S. Fish & Wildlife Service denied the request.
+104